abhirathod95/travel-blog/src/blog/travel/2019-04-05/Ireland.md

 date: "2019-04-05"
 path: "/blog/driving-the-countryside-in-ireland"
 excerpt: "This spring break, I decided to visit the fair isle, Ireland.
 Some of the highlights of our roadtrip were Dublin, Cliffs of Moher, Slea head drive, and so much more."
-tags: ["Road Trip", "Spring Break", "Country"]
+tags: ["Road Trip", "Spring Break", "Country", "Itinerary"]
 continent: ["Europe"]
 country: ["Ireland"]
 city: [""]